About this courseSkip About this course

 - You are solving an important social or environmental problem and need help to describe your work

 - You are starting on an idea or solution to a social or environmental problem and need training or skills development to design and share your goals

 What is Solve?

-Solve is an initiative of the Massachusetts Institute of Technology (MIT) whose mission is to solve world challenges.
-As a marketplace for social impact, Solve launches open innovation challenges, finds incredible tech-based social entrepreneurs all around the world, and convenes a community of members and partners to fund and support these entrepreneurs—driving lasting, transformational change.
-To provide additional support, Solve Innovation Future, a philanthropic venture fund, directs catalytic investments in early-stage entrepreneurs.
-Join us on this journey at solve.mit.edu.
+Solve is an initiative of the Massachusetts Institute of Technology (MIT) with a mission to solve world challenges.
+Solve is a marketplace for social impact innovation.
+Through open innovation Challenges, Solve finds incredible tech-based social entrepreneurs all around the world.
+Solve then brings together MIT’s innovation ecosystem and a community of Members to fund and support these entrepreneurs to help them drive lasting, transformational impact.
+Join Solve on this journey at solve.mit.edu.

 What you'll learnSkip What you'll learn

-- How to describe key aspects of a social impact startup, such as impact opportunity, theory of change, and plans to scale
+- How to describe key aspects of a social impact startup, such as impact opportunity, heory of change, and plans to scale

 - How to analyze existing social innovations and peers and apply that analysis to your own work

 - Gain confidence in your ability to identify and address social and environmental challenges

 - Course assignments can be used as part of applications to social entrepreneurship programs such as MIT Solve